Farmington Police Department blotter for Jan. 20

 The following arrests were reported by the Farmington Police Department.
 All parties are considered innocent unless proven guilty.

-• Tiara Blackie was arrested at 5:53 p.m. on Jan.
-20 on the 1600 block of North Dustin Avenue for alleged possession, consumption, sale or service in public places.
+• Romando Begay was arrested at 12 p.m. on Jan.
+22 on the 100 block of West Broadway Avenue for alleged resisting or obstructing an officer.

-• Lathaniel Smiley was arrested at 4:33 p.m. on Jan.
-20 on the 1600 block of North Dustin Avenue for alleged possession, consumption, sale or service in public places.
+• Jeffrey Blackhorse was arrested at 10:28 a.m. on Jan.
+22 on the 800 block of West Maple Street for alleged criminal trespass.

-• Daniel Kelley was arrested at 4:29 p.m. on Jan.
-20 on the 4200 block of Hudson Street for alleged possession, consumption, sale or service in public places and paraphernalia for controlled substances.
+• Jeremy Jake was arrested at 10:35 a.m. on Jan.
+22 on the 3100 block of West Main Street for alleged driving while license suspended or revoked, financial responsibility and speeding.

-• Della Densmore was arrested at 1:10 a.m. on Jan.
-20 at the intersection of Zuni Place and North Carlton Avenue due to an arrest warrant.
+• Ace Joe was arrested at 10 a.m. on Jan.
+22 on the 900 block of West Apache Street due to an arrest warrant.

-• Anton Wheeler was arrested at 9:52 p.m. on Jan.
-20 at the intersection of West Pinon Street and South Allen Avenue for alleged aggravated driving under the influence of intoxicating liquor/drugs, open container, financial responsibility, headlamps on motor vehicles required and display of registration plate and temp permit.
+• Delauren Begay was arrested at 10:26 p.m. on Jan.
+22 at the intersection of Southside River Road and Malta Avenue due to a warrant for failure to appear.

+• Tyrone John was arrested at 1:08 a.m. on Jan.
+22 on the 500 block of Scott Avenue for alleged breaking and entering.

-• Annabelle Jim was arrested at 4 p.m. on Jan.
-20 on the 900 block of Municipal Drive due to an arrest warrant.
+• Lathaniel Smiley was arrested at 3:40 p.m. on Jan.
+22 on the 500 block of East Broadway Avenue for alleged trespass and resisting or obstructing an officer.

 Calls for service